Scheduled MonumentsEnglandStanding cross socket stone in St Mary's churchyard

 What is Standing cross socket stone in St Mary's churchyard?

-Standing cross socket stone in St Mary's churchyard is a medieval stone feature consisting of the base or socket element of a standing cross.
+Standing cross socket stone in St Mary's churchyard, Gloucestershire is a medieval stone feature consisting of a socket stone that once supported a cross shaft.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014413.

 Who is responsible for protecting Standing cross socket stone in St Mary's churchyard?